8 Best Out-of-Office Example Messages for Every Situation

 An out-of-office (OOO) message is important to foster a trusting, transparent, and productive workplace.
-Rather than leaving your coworkers waiting for responses from you when you’re away, write a simple OOO message to let them know to either not expect a message right away, or to reach out to somebody else.
+Rather than leaving your coworkers waiting for your responses when you’re away, write a simple OOO message to let them know to either not expect a message right away, or to reach out to somebody else.

 What is an out-of-office message?